redwoodjs/redwood/docs/docs/tutorial/chapter2/getting-dynamic.md

 yarn rw g scaffold post
 ```

+At this point it is good to notice that a new `web/src/scaffold.css` has been created.
+To update the styling import this into `web/src/App.tsx` using `import './scaffold.css'`.

 Let's point the browser to [http://localhost:8910/posts](http://localhost:8910/posts) and see what we have:

 <img src="https://user-images.githubusercontent.com/300/73027952-53c03080-3de9-11ea-8f5b-d62a3676bbef.png" />